opensorcerer20/quizapp/README.md

 - [x] hide settings for other modes

-- [ ] move deck functions into QuizScreen and out of App
+- [x] move deck functions into QuizScreen and out of App
+- [ ] use shift for next question, unit test random sort
 - [ ] unit testing and fix issue with next question

 - [ ] allow csv file (good for lists that go `q | a` in rows)